2022-2023 Timetable and Administrative Guidelines for Promotion and Tenure at the University of Maine

 If materials are added to the file after the faculty member’s response to the Peer Committee recommendation, the consideration will be remanded to the Peer Committee and, if necessary, new deadlines will be set.
 This remanding may be waived on the mutual agreement of the faculty member and the University.
 Please call your Human Resources Partner if you have questions about adding materials to the file.

-8. Early to mid-January: The Provost, after consultation with the appropriate Dean and the Provost’s Advisory Committee, will submit his recommendations regarding tenure, continuing contract and promotion to the President.
+8. Early-Mid January: The Provost, after consultation with the appropriate Dean and the Provost’s Advisory Committee, will submit his recommendations regarding tenure, continuing contract and promotion to the President.
 The unit member (candidate) will receive a copy of the recommendation at the time it is submitted.

 The unit member shall have an opportunity to submit a written response to these recommendations within 5 (five) working days from receipt of the Executive Vice President for Academic Affairs and Provost’s recommendation.
 The statement submitted by the unit member shall become part of the official material reviewed by the President.

-10. March 24-25: The Board of Trustees will act on tenure nominations.
-Informal notice of Board action will be made by telephone.
-A formal letter of notification will follow from the President.
+10. March 26-27: The Board of Trustees will act on tenure nominations.
+Informal notice of Board action will be made by email.
+A formal letter of notification will follow from the Board Chair.

-11. May/June: The original Promotion and Tenure submissions will be returned to the department for placement in the individual’s official personnel file.
+11. June: The original Promotion and Tenure submissions will be returned to the department for placement in the individual’s official personnel file.

-12. April/June: In consultation with Equal Opportunity and Human Resources the Deans recommend and the Provost approves any promotional salary increases above the minimum specified in the collective bargaining agreement.
-These increases will be effective July 1, 2019 for fiscal-year faculty and September 1, 2019 for academic-year faculty.
+12. June/July: In consultation with Equal Opportunity and Human Resources the Deans recommend and the Provost approves any promotional salary increases above the minimum specified in the collective bargaining agreement.
+These increases will be effective July 1, 2023 for fiscal-year faculty and September 1, 2023 for academic-year faculty.